 What does inverter battery balancing mean

-What does negative power of an inverter mean
+What does inverter off-grid and grid-connected mean

 What does inverter battery priority mean